 1. Service Area Public Health - Intelligence 2.
 Proposal No. 28 3.
 Head of Service Alistair Hill, Public Health Consultant What is the proposal?
 4. Budget Proposal Public Health Intelligence Team Reduce needs assessment and intelligence budget from £35,000 to £25,000.
-This budget is used to commiss small projects and intelligence and purchase information related products to support the Joint Strategic Needs Assessment.
-Highlight the most significant disproportionate impacts on groups No disproportionate impacts identified related to protected characteristics 5.
-Summary of impacts No direct impact, but potentially reducing information on groups by protected characteristic may adversely affect planning and targeting of services The Joint Strategic Needs Assessment includes a focus on reducing inequality and promoting equality, including providing evidence on outcomes in these groups so all groups are potentially affected.
+This budget is used to commission small projects and intelligence and purchase information related products to support the Joint Strategic Needs Assessment.
+Highlight the most significant disproportionate impacts on groups 5.
+Summary of impacts No disproportionate impacts identified related to protected characteristics No direct impact, but potentially reducing information on groups by protected characteristic may adversely affect planning and targeting of services The Joint Strategic Needs Assessment includes a focus on reducing inequality and promoting equality, including providing evidence on outcomes in these groups so all groups are potentially affected.
 6. Assess level of impact (1= low/minimal 5 = high/significant) 1 7.
-Key actions to What actions are planned to reduce/avoid negative impacts and increase pos sitive impacts? reduce negative impacts The 2016/17 work programme will be prioritised and these priorities will be delivered within the available resources.
+Key actions to reduce negative impacts What actions are planned to reduce/avoid negative impacts and increase positive impacts?
+The 2016/17 work programme will be prioritised and these priorities will be delivered within the available resources.
 Our prioritisation process will aim to avoid a disproportionate impact on particular groups.